Welcome to the

 poured off of me like my whole body was crying.

-I had a need to bury him close to me so that I would not forget his simple spirit of attachment;
+I had a need to bury him close to me so that I would not

 so close that when his spirit was pressed out of his body